roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 07Page 3

+===

- 07Page 3 ****** The Hard Body's Continuing Education Ch.
-07 ****** bydlsloan© "Oh no," she said in mock dismay, clutching her arms over her chest as she slid off the counter and stooped over to pick up the button.
+"Oh no," she said in mock dismay, clutching her arms over her chest as she slid off the counter and stooped over to pick up the button.
 "Does anyone know how to sew?"

  "'Fraid not," Barry said.
 "It's gonna be hard for you to type like that, you know.
 Might as well drop those arms and face facts.
 It's a topless Tuesday at Benson Sports Marketing!"